maltesl/ku-frontpage/README.md

 A LaTeX package for use at University of Copenhagen.

-Intended to create a titlepage that resembles as close as possible the official design for Master projects and PhD theses.
+Intended to create a titlepage that resembles as closely as possible the official design for Master projects and PhD theses.
 The Microsoft Word templates can be found at https://designguide.ku.dk/.

 ## Installation